Shin-Hikida Station: Platforms

-Adjacent stations

 History

 Shin-Hikida Station opened on 1 October 1957.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
 A new station building was completed in October 2006.

 Station numbering was introduced in March 2018 with Shin-Hikida being assigned station numbers JR-A02 for the Hokuriku Main Line and JR-B09 for the Kosei Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 23 passengers daily (boarding passengers only).